dhrpieterjan/Netwerken-IV-Samenvatting/SamenvattingSN.md

 ### STP

-**Spannings ree Protocol** provides redundancy as OSI Layer 1 end 2 When multiple paths exist between two devices on a network, and there is no spanning tree implementation on the switches, a Layer 2 loop occurs.
+**Spannings Tree Protocol** provides redundancy as OSI Layer 1 end 2 When multiple paths exist between two devices on a network, and there is no spanning tree implementation on the switches, a Layer 2 loop occurs.

 STP ensures that there is only one logical path between all destinations on the network by intentionally blocking redundant paths that could cause a loop.